tuffythejeep/prework-study-guide/README.md

 N/A

 ## Usage
-Each section included in my webpage contains notes about a certain topic I learned how to use, like: HTML, CSS, JavaScript, Git.
+Each section included in my webpage contains notes about a certain topic I learned how to use, like: HTML, CSS, JavaScript, and Git.
 All of these were progressively more challenging to learn, but I look forward to these being second nature, soon!

 If you open the DevTools console in Chrome, you will see JavaScript running, and I used console to ensure my code was running correctly.